BloomIdeas/BloomIdeas/README.md

-# Bloom Ideas - Web3 Hackathon Ideas Platform
+# Bloom Ideas: Where Ideas flourish

 **Where hackathon ideas flourish in invisible gardens**